sifue/imagenetdownloader/README.md

 # ImageNetDownloader

-Image File Downloader for [ImageNet](http://image-net.org/) with multi-thread and http connection pool.
+Image File Downloader for [ImageNet](http://image-net.org/) with multi-threaded and http connection pool.
 Using Akka Actor and OkHttp.

 # Get Urls and Words